benaiah-ke/RentKeja/README.md

 *Patrick Njiru<br>
 *Daniel Ng'etich
 # Description
+RentKeja is a Moringa School pre-prep group project.
 This project will enable users check for available accommodation areas and book whichever apartment that best suits their wants.
 # Technologies Used
 *HTML<br>
 *CSS<br>